manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

       hash: ''
     }

 We are definitely getting closer.
 Attribute `pathname` carries value `"/duplicate"`, and will carry value `"/square"` if we run `curl "http://localhost:8000/square?number=42"`.
-We can thus use this attribute to differentiate between both request types.
+We can thus use this attribute to differentiate between both request types, like this:

+    if (myUrl.pathname === '/duplicate') {
+            // handle the "duplicate" request
+    }

+    if (myUrl.pathname === '/square') {
+            // handle the "square" request
+    }

 The url module also conveniently splits up the so-called *search* parameters for us, by providing another object on attribute `searchParams`.
-This object is based on another class called *URLSearchParams*, and it allows us to retrieve the `number` through a function that `URL.searchParams` provides, like this: `URL.searchParams.get("number")`.
+This object is based on a class called *URLSearchParams*, and it allows us to retrieve the `number` through the `get` function  provided on the object, like this:

+    `URL.searchParams.get("number")`.

+This should allow us to write the code handling a "duplicate" request, like this:

+        if (myUrl.pathname === '/duplicate') {
+            res.end(
+                "The duplicate of "
+                + myUrl.searchParams.get("number")
+                + " is "
+                + calculator.duplicateNumber(myUrl.searchParams.get("number"))
+            );
+        }

+Note how I've distributed the string parameter passed to `res.end` over several lines.
+This avoids ending up with a very long and hard to read code line.
+When concatenating several strings into one large string with `+`, it's easy to put each part on its own line.

+To make this request handler work, we need to rework our `index.js` webserver code quite a bit.
+We need to `require` our *calculator* module, remove the existing `res.write` and `res.end` lines, and add the handler code instead.
+The result looks like this:

+    const http = require("http");
+    const url = require("url");
+    const calculator = require("./calculator");

+    const server = http.createServer((req, res) => {
+        const myUrl = new url.URL("http://localhost:8000" + req.url);

+        if (myUrl.pathname === '/duplicate') {
+            res.end(
+                "The duplicate of "
+                + myUrl.searchParams.get("number")
+                + " is "
+                + calculator.duplicateNumber(myUrl.searchParams.get("number"))
+            );
+        }

+    });

+    server.listen(
+        "8000",
+        "localhost",
+        () => console.log("HTTP server started and available at http://localhost:8000.")
+    );

+Things are now getting more complex, so let's recapitulate what each part of this code does.

+The first three lines declare consts `http`, `url`, and `calculator`, by "requiring" internal Node.js modules *http* and *url*, as well as our own local module *calculator* (note once again how the latter is referenced as a local file path beginning with `./`).

+We then declare const `server`, by calling function `createServer` of object `http`.
+The one and only parameter we pass into this function is an anonymous or inline function of the form `(req, res) => { ... }`.
+The running HTTP server will trigger this function whenever it receives a new incoming HTTP request.

+Begriff "Callback" ist noch nicht eingeführt!

 ... Übergang zu TypeScript - was passiert zum Beispiel, wenn die Berechnungsfunktionen einen String oder ein bool übergeben bekommen?